n8n-io/n8n-docs/docs/reference/start-workflows-via-cli.md

 ## Start a workflow

-Workflows cannot be only started by triggers, webhooks or manually via the Editor.
+Workflows can not only be started by triggers, webhooks, or manually via the Editor.
 It is also possible to start them directly via the CLI.

 Execute a saved workflow by its ID: